 What’s the best way to apply eye cream?

-Put a pea-sized amount on your ring finger and dot evenly along the brow bone and under-eye area.
+Put a pea-sized amount on your ring finger and dot evenly along the brow bone and under-eye area or dark cycles area.

 Don’t pull and tug at the skin, as it is much more delicate and can stretch over time.
 While this might seem a bit precious, years of tugging at this thin skin can cause sagging down the line.